LucaBreebaart/CelestialVoyages/README.md

 Follow these steps to clone and open the project in Android Studio:

 1. **Clone the Repository**:
+    - Go to the GitHub repository you want to clone.
-    - Click on "Clone this GitHub Repository".
+    - Click on the `Code` button.
-    - Copy the HTTPS link.
+    - Copy the HTTPS link provided.

 2. **Open Android Studio**:
+    - Open Android Studio on your computer.

+3. **Checkout Project from Version Control**:
+    - Click on `File` in the menu bar.
-    - Click on `Checkout Project from Version Control`.
+    - Select `New` > `Project from Version Control`.
-    - Choose `Git` from the dropdown.
+    - Choose `Git` from the dropdown menu.

-3. **Paste the HTTPS Link**:
+4. **Paste the HTTPS Link**:
-    - Paste the copied HTTPS link into the input that appears.
+    - Paste the copied HTTPS link into the `URL` input field.

-4. **Select Directory**:
-    - Choose an appropriate directory for the project.
+    - Choose a directory where you want to clone the project.

 5. **Clone the Project**:
-    - Click `Done`, and the project will be cloned.
+    - Click `Clone`.
+    - Wait for Android Studio to clone the repository and open the project.
-    - Android Studio should initialize the project automatically once opened.
+    - Android Studio should initialize the project automatically.
+If prompted, follow any additional setup steps required.

 ## YouTube Tutorial